devMikeyB/BwuExtendedPublicAPI/README.md

-# BwuExtendedPublicAPI
+# BwuExtendedAPI
-Extended Java API created to support public scripts developed for the BotWithUs platform.
+Extended Java API created to support scripts developed internally by the BotWithUs team.